Waax (band)

-Waax (stylised as WΛΛX; pronounced "wax") is an Australian rock band from Brisbane, formed in 2012.
-The band consists of guitarists James Gatling and Ewan Birtwell, drummer Tom Bloomfield, and vocalist Marie 'Maz' DeVita.
-Waax have released two independent EPs: Holy Sick (2015) and Wild & Weak (2017).
-They have released two studio albums, Big Grief (2019) and At Least I'm Free (2022).
+Waax (stylised as WΛΛX; pronounced "wax") are an Australian rock band from Brisbane, Queensland that formed in 2012.
+The band was co-founded by drummer Tom Bloomfield and lead vocalist Marie "Maz" DeVita, who oversaw every iteration of the line-up until 2023.
+Waax have released two studio albums, Big Grief (2019) and At Least I'm Free (2022), as well as two independent EPs Holy Sick (2015) and Wild & Weak (2017).

-They also won the Triple J Unearthed BIGSOUND competition in 2014.
-Their single "Labrador" won the No. 1 spot on the independent Brisbane radio station 4ZZZ's Top 100 in 2018.
+The band won the Triple J Unearthed competition at BIGSOUND in 2014, and their single "Labrador" won the No. 1 spot on the independent Brisbane radio station 4ZZZ's Top 100 in 2018.
 In 2019, the single was voted into Triple J's Hottest 100 of 2018 at No. 88.
-In 2022 they again won the No.1 spot on 4ZZZ's Top 100 with their single Most Hated Girl.
+In 2022, they again won the No.1 spot on 4ZZZ's Top 100 with their single "Most Hated Girl".

+In April 2023, the band announced they were to go on hiatus.
+Following what were believed to be the band's final shows that June, DeVita announced in November 2023 that she would be continuing the band as its sole member.

 History

 2012–2015: Early years and Holy Sick

 Waax was formed in June 2012 by Marie DeVita on vocals, bass and keys; Elijah Gall on lead guitar; Ewan Birtwell on rhythm guitar; and Tom Bloomfield on drums.
 Shortly after forming, DeVita moved into a strictly vocal role, and the band recruited Ariana Pelser as their full-time bassist.

 Their debut single "Wisdom Teeth", released on 23 May 2014, earned the band a spot on the Triple J Unearthed stage at that year's BIGSOUND festival and lifted the band to national prominence.

 Pelser left the band in February 2015, followed by Gall shortly thereafter.
 The pair were replaced with Tom Griffin on bass and Chris Antolak on lead guitar.
 Waax's next single, "I For an Eye", was released in June and added to the band's popularity.
 An accompanying music video was released a month later.
 Their newfound visibility in the mainstream also landed them opportunities to perform as a support act for Australian bands such as Kingswood, The Delta Riggs, Ecca Vandal, Emperors and Stonefield, and international bands like Guitar Wolf and Upset.

 Throughout their touring, the band found time to record and release their first EP, Holy Sick.
 The EP was released to SoundCloud on 29 September 2014 with no prior announcement.
 The EP was met with praise from fans and positive reviews from critics.
 On 14 December, the EP was made commercially available as a digital download and on CD.
 Also in December, the band embarked on their first headlining tour throughout Australia.